Close

 3. Massage

-A foot massage can also do wonders to the itching of feet as it helps distract the nerves and reduce the itching.
+A foot massage can also do wonders for the itching of feet as it helps distract the nerves and reduce the itching.
 However, one needs to gently massage the feet and avoid the acupressure points on the feet and around the ankles since certain spots can lead to uterine contractions.

 4. Moisturizers